The Forum Initiative: Citizen Led R&D for Civic Tech and Data Sovereignty

 The Data Generates Value.
 Members Share In It.

 Aggregate civic sentiment data has real market value to policy researchers, academic institutions, and civic organizations.
-Rather than capturing that value for a platform, the cooperative model returns it to participants.
+The cooperative model is designed to return that value to participants.
+This model is in design — no revenue has been generated or distributed.

 Submission

 A participant submits a verified response.
-A payout hash is generated and logged to the database.
+A payout hash is generated and logged.

 Aggregation

-Submissions are processed into anonymized datasets.
-Individual contributions are indistinguishable within the aggregate.
+Submissions are processed into anonymised datasets.
+Individual contributions are indistinguishable in the aggregate.

 Data Sale